apache/apisix/docs/en/latest/plugins/limit-req.md

 If you send more requests as either Consumer within the same second, you should receive an `HTTP/1.1 429 Too Many Requests` response.

-This verifies the plugin rate limits by the combination of variables, `remote_addr` and `consumer_name`.
+This verifies the Plugin rate limits by the combination of variables, `remote_addr` and `consumer_name`.